maftoun95/MEAN_boilerplate/README.md

-DELETE .TXT FILES, they are only for tracking empty folders DELETE .VSCODE FOLDER, if you actually need it vs code will build it for you
+DELETE .TXT FILES, they are only for tracking empty folders

+DELETE .VSCODE FOLDER, if you actually need it vs code will build it for you

+DELETE THIS README, it will not be relevant to your project

 server is set to run on port 8000